smikhalevski/doubter/README.md

 ### Enum type coercion

+If enum is defined as an array of values, then no coercion is applied.

 If an enum is defined as a key-value mapping the keys can be coerced to values:

 ```ts